acamp1968/fewd-2/README.md

 •	Browser Developer Tools
 •	Team communication using Slack
 •	Deconstructed an html5 template from templated.co
-    o	Designed and programmed a responsive logo using scalable svg
+•	Designed and programmed a responsive logo using scalable svg
 •	Used code from cssscript.com for the read more/read less function and modified to fit site design

 Features: